-UW-Green Bay maintains a Policy on Alcohol and Other Drugs that outlines the responsible use of alcohol and conduct related to Alcohol and other drugs.
+UW-Green Bay maintains an Alcohol and Controlled Substance Policy that outlines the responsible use of alcohol and conduct related to Alcohol and other drugs.

-This document is intended to serve as a resource guide on drug and alcohol related issues for UW-Green Bay students and employees.
+This document is intended to serve as a resource guide on drug and alcohol related issues for UW- Green Bay students and employees.
 It presents information on UW-Green Bay's expectations regarding the use of alcohol and other drugs, federal, state and university legal sanctions, health effects, and the resources and services available for members of the campus community.
 This publication is also designed to comply with the requirements of the Drug-Free Workplace Act and the Drug-Free Schools and Communities Act Amendments.